-If you have a fish swimming upside down, and sometimes uncontrollably swimming in circles, it probably has a swim bladder disorder.
+If you have a fish swimming upside down, and sometimes spinning uncontrollably, it probably has a swim bladder disorder.
 I have written an article specifically about swim bladder disease in betta fish which you can read here: Swim Bladder Disease In Bettas (A complete treatment guide).

 I also found a video on Youtube showing a goldfish swimming in circles with swim bladder disease that you can watch below.

 6. Parasitic Infection Can Cause Your Fish To Swim In Circles.

 Parasites attached to a fish’s body will cause irritation, and the natural defense of a fish is to rub themselves on objects in the aquarium to remove the parasites.

 This will often result in an affected fish swimming in circles around objects in the aquarium or other fish, desperate to remove the parasite.